VGajdosova/GaCD_Course_Project/CodeBook.md

 ## Activity Labels

-* 1. WALKING: subject was walking during the test
+* 1. `WALKING`: subject was walking during the test
-* 2. WALKING_UPSTAIRS: subject was walking up a staircase during the test
+* 2. `WALKING_UPSTAIRS`: subject was walking up a staircase during the test
-* 3. WALKING_DOWNSTAIRS: subject was walking down a staircase during the test
+* 3. `WALKING_DOWNSTAIRS`: subject was walking down a staircase during the test
-* 4. SITTING: subject was sitting during the test
+* 4. `SITTING`: subject was sitting during the test
-* 5. STANDING: subject was standing during the test
+* 5. `STANDING`: subject was standing during the test
-* 6. LAYING: subject was laying down during the test
+* 6. `LAYING`: subject was laying down during the test

 *********************************************************************************************************************